sarah-thomens/linux-server-config-project/README.md

 			CustomLog ${APACHE_LOG_DIR}/access.log combined
 		</VirtualHost>
 		```
+		* The Servername should either be your public IP address or the domain name you using.
+If you want Google OAuth to work, you have to use your own domain name.
 	* Enable the newly created virtual host: `sudo a2ensite catalog`
 13. Make a catalog.wsgi file to allow the application to be served over the mod_wsgi
 	* Change to the proper directory